Professor of Political Science

 His first book, War and Punishment, was published by Princeton University Press (2000), and focuses on the role of leaders in war termination--with an empirical focus on World War I. His second book, Leaders and International Conflict, co-authored with Giacomo Chiozza, was published by Cambridge University Press (2011) and focuses on the role of leaders in war inititiation.
 The book employs a new data set, Archigos, collected in collaboration with Giacomo Chiozza and Kristian Skrede Gleditsch, to analyze the role of leaders in international conflict; Archigos won the 2014 Lijphart/Przeworski/Verba Dataset Award sponsored by the American Political Science Association's section on Comparative Politics.
 The book also includes a detailed historical analysis of international conflict in Central America 1840 -- 1919.
 Leaders and International Conflict was awarded the Joseph Lepgold Prize (Georgetown University) for best book in International Relations in 2011.

-Goemans' publications have appeared in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, International Organization, World Politics, the British Journal of Political Science, the Journal of Conflict Resolution, the Journal of Peace Research and Security Studies .
+Goemans' publications have appeared in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, International Organization, World Politics, the British Journal of Political Science, the Journal of Conflict Resolution, the Journal of Peace Research and Security Studies.
 His teaching focuses on international relations, with an emphasis on conflict and international relations history.
-Goemans has discussed his work in non-academic settings on network TV, public radio and in posts on blogs such as The Washington Post's Monkey Cage.
+Goemans has discussed his work in non-academic settings on network TV, public radio, weekly magazines such as The New Yorker -- recently in an article on the war in Ukraine -- and in posts on blogs such as The Washington Post's Monkey Cage.